Edmund Kelly (Baptist minister): Early life

-Edmund Kelly or Kelley was born in Columbia, Tennessee on May 23, 1818, to Edmund Kelly, an emigrant from Dublin, Ireland, and a slave woman, Kittie White, who was also born in Columbia.
+Edmund Kelly or Kelley was born in Columbia, Tennessee on May 23, 1818, to Edmund Kelly, an emigrant from Dublin, Ireland, and an enslaved woman, Kittie White, who was also born in Columbia.
 His father wished to buy the freedom of his mother and son, but was not able.
 When Edmund was six, his mother was sold away and he and his sister remained.
 In 1833, Kelly was hired by a school-master to run errands and serve as a table waiter.
 Kelly saw the advantage of an education, and in secret gave candies to students who came to the house in exchange for a speller, a child's English textbook, and lessons.
 When the mistress of the house discovered Kelly's learning to write, she was upset, but because those responsible were children, nothing was done and Kelly continued to learn, although he never attended a formal school.
 He married in September 1839.